akononovicius/physRisk-content-repository/pages/about.md

 to cover research done by us as well as related research carried out by other groups from around the world.
-The considered [topics](/topics/) are rather well encompassed by the term Physics of Risk, hence the name and the logo (it imitates the phrase "more physics, less risk") of this website.
+The considered [topics](/topics/) are rather well encompassed by the term Physics of Risk, hence the name and the logo (it imitates the phrase "more physics, less risk") of this blog.
 Originally this term was a title of EU COST project, which ran from 2004 to 2008 (two members of our group were part of this project).

-This website was created while executing EU structural fund project "Mokslas.
+This blog was created while executing EU structural fund project "Mokslas.
 Mokslininkai.
 Visuomenė." (en.
 "Science.
 Scientists.
 Society."; ran from 2006 to 2008) and further extended during Inogeb-1 project "Mokslas verslui ir visuomenei" (en.
 "Science for business and society"; ran from 2009 to 2011).
-During these projects articles for this website were written by various members of our group, as well as by some authors who no longer work with us -
+During these projects articles for this blog were written by various members of our group, as well as by some authors who no longer work with us -
 V. Daniūnas, M. Alaburda, T. Meškauskas.

-**Currently this website is maintaned** by
+**Currently this blog is maintaned** by
 [Aleksejus Kononovicius](http://kononovicius.lt).

 ## Members of our Complex systems group